 Ford and Volkswagen have said they will spend billions of dollars to jointly develop electric and self-driving vehicles.

 Toyota seems to be particularly keen to build scale now by investing in smaller, domestic automakers, rather than forging cross-border tie-ups like some of its rivals.

 It has been building its holding in Subaru since first acquiring a 9.5 percent stake in the smaller automaker, then called Fuji Heavy Industries, in 2005.

-Toyota has been looking to expand scale in next-generation technology and said this year it would offer free access to patents for EV motors and power control units.
-It believes that move would help it cut by as much as half the outlays for expanded electric and hybrid vehicle components in the United States, China and Japan.
+Toyota has been looking to expand scale in next-generation technology and said this year it would offer free access to patents for electric vehicle motors and power control units.